Skip to Content

 PDFs and other documents

-Given the nature of our work, many of the documents and reports that we publish in PDF format on our website, particularly on our Resource Hub, are scientific and produced for a specialist audience.
+Given the nature of our work, many of the documents and reports that we publish on our website, particularly on our Resource Hub, are in PDF format.
+These are scientific and produced for a specialist audience.
 The following PDF material may not meet accessibility standards, if it would be a would be a disproportionate burden to do so within the meaning of the accessibility regulations:

 The resources listed above may contain necessary scientific and technical content which may not be considered to be plain English.
 Material published on our Resource Hub will be accompanied by a short summary or abstract which is suitable for a wider audience.
 Some of these resources also contain a number of images, including maps, which are essential content, but for which text descriptions are not included due to the number of images and/or the complexity of the material contained within the images.